 Welcome to Purdue Graduate Studies in English!

 In the Purdue English department, graduate teaching assistants (GTAs) have opportunities to teach introductory composition in our renowned ICaP program, as well as apply for other teaching opportunities in professional writing, film studies, literature courses, creative writing, and more.
 In addition, research fellowships and other TA positions—such as working for the Purdue OWL, on-campus writing lab, or CROW (Corpus & Repository of Writing) Lab—offer alternative, valuable academic opportunities.
 And new roles are always opening up.
-For example, this year, the prestigious academic journal, Modern Fiction Studies, housed here at Heavilon Hall, introduced its own one-year teaching assistantship, awarded to an incoming grad student who demonstrates “outstanding potential in 20th-and/or 21-st century literary studies.”
+For example, in 2017-18, the prestigious academic journal, Modern Fiction Studies, housed here at Heavilon Hall, introduced its own one-year teaching assistantship, awarded to an incoming grad student who demonstrates “outstanding potential in 20th-and/or 21-st century literary studies.”
 (Find out more about this new MFS position.)